barbazul/1kfa/mod_guide_player.md

 all the *mechanical* aspects of the character though.

 Mechanically, characters start out just a little bit more powerful than a common villager.
-They've got an edge over regular folk, (with special moves and 10 Stamina points) but the game puts them on nearly even footing in a fight.
+Your character will have 10 Stamina points versus a townsperson's 2-5, and will start with three special moves, but that's all that separates them from Michel the stable-hand and Constance the librarian.

 You can invent any backstory you like, but you may need to answer questions about how the backstory fits the character's game limitations.
 Nothing stops you from creating a hulking, 7 foot tall barbarian, with a rich history of warring and slaughtering enemies, but at the very beginning of the game, with a couple unlucky flips, that barbarian may suffer a sound